 Arthritis and other conditions that impair mobility can make everyday tasks like taking a bath exceptionally difficult.
-That’s why, if it is getting tough for you or one of your relatives to take a bath or shower, you might consider installing a walk-in tub.
+That's why, if it is getting tough for you or one of your loved ones to take a bath or shower, you might consider installing a walk-in tub.

 "Walk-in tubs are a good solution for anybody with mobility issues and are a preferred choice for seniors.
 They give entry without having to lift your leg and usually have a safety bar to help with balance minimizing the risk of a fall," says Meg Marrs of the Massachusetts-based online caregiving resource Safer Senior Care.
 "Their fast-draining means that you don't have to wait long before the tub is fully emptied to open the side door and exit the tub."